kire321/ppdm/README.md

 - run PPDM with `one.sh`, to count how many people are in the databases
 - run PPDM with `secret`, to find the total income.
 Divide by the count to find the average.
 - write a script that returns `(avg - secret)^2`.
 Call it `variance`.
 - run PPDM with `variance`, to find the total variance.
-Square root to find the standard deviation
+Square root to find the standard deviation.

 Happy data mining!